CGRL/UnixWorkshop/README.md

 The nomenclature of process IO is derived metaphorically from physical plants such as a chemical plant or bioreactor, where modular components are connected with pipes through which the output of one reactor streams into the next.
 The metaphor of computer applications as fluid systems is further extended to the design paradigms of batch processing, where all the input comes at once, akin to a batch reactor, versus stream processing, where input comes continuously or intermitently, akin to a flow reactor.

 This metaphor is useful, but remember that computers are digital systems and the so-called "streams" are sequences of bits.
 The standard streams are more aptly defined as __queues__, typified by a "first in, first out" (FIFO) organization where the first bit to enter the stream is first bit to exit on the other end.
-Other data structures have a "last in, first out" (LIFO) organization, termed a "stack".
+Other data structures have a "last in, first out" (LIFO) organization, termed a "stack", which operate more like the pile of unread papers on your desk.

 ### Redirection